 Platelet-Rich-Fibrin is used to rejuvenate the skin.
 For example, Platelet-Rich-Fibrin is used to minimize acne scars and other skin concerns.

 Platelet-Rich-Plasma is used to improve the appearance of fine lines and wrinkles.
 As well as that, Platelet-Rich-Plasma is used to improve skin tone.
 In addition, Platelet-Rich-Plasma is used under the eyes to add volume, which tightens the skin.

-PRF Injection Training at National Injection Institute
+PRF Injection Training at National Laser Institute